TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 * If the IP access control type is set to **Allow**, the cluster default subnet CIDR is automatically added to the access control target.
 * If the IP access control type is set to **Allow**, the Dashboard, Namespaces, Workloads, Services & Network, Storage, Settings, and Events tabs in the NKS console are disabled.
 * If the IP access control type is set to **Block**, requests are denied if an IP band that overlaps the cluster default subnet CIDR band is in the access control target list.
+* The maximum number of IP access control targets you can set is 100.
+* At least one IP access control target must exist.

 ## Manage Worker Node